Article

 Results

-Cardiac specimens were obtained from 24 COVID-19 cases (nine women and fifteen men), 16 influenza A subtype H1N1 patients (seven women and nine men), 8 non-influenza/non-SARS-CoV-2 myocarditis patients (three women and five men), and 9 control individuals (seven women and two men).
+Cardiac specimens were obtained from deceased patients: 24 COVID-19 cases (nine women and fifteen men), 16 influenza A subtype H1N1 cases (seven women and nine men), 8 non-influenza/non-SARS-CoV-2 myocarditis cases (three women and five men), and 9 control individuals (seven women and two men).
 COVID-19 patients were significantly older (73.7 ± 10.8 years) compared to influenza cases (52.3 ± 15.3 years), common myocarditis cases (54.8 ± 21.3), and non-inflamed control patients (54.9 ± 18.0).

 Echocardiography data and serum levels of CK-MB, troponin, and NT-proBNP were available for 16/24 COVID-19 cases, 12/16 influenza cases, and 3/8 non-influenza myocarditis cases, respectively.
-Elevated serum markers, e.g., CK-MB, troponin, NT-proBNP, and/or abnormalities in echocardiography, e.g., reduced LVEF/RVEF or dyskinesia defined cardiac involvement.
+Elevated serum markers, e.g., CK-MB, troponin, NT-proBNP, and/or abnormalities in echocardiography, e.g., reduced LVEF/RVEF or dyskinesia, defined cardiac involvement.

 From all available heart specimens, 13 from COVID-19 cases, 3 from non-influenza myocarditis cases, and 3 from control individuals were suitable for vascular corrosion casting and 3D scanning electron microscopy, the gold standard for detailed analysis of the microvasculature, angiogenesis, and vascular occlusions.